Why vary the wavelength?

-Do the outcomes suggest that skin is the likely receptor for the therapy?
+Would the outcomes suggest that skin is the likely receptor for the therapy?

 The team had no idea if the therapy might work for the volunteers.
-Either way, the study would be a success by testing the Instant Verification System™ hardware and software in a scientific study.
+Either way, the study would be a success by testing the Instant Verification System™ hardware and software in a hypothesis-driven study.

 Each visit ran on autopilot